SGMOModeling/PyWFM/docs/reference/index.rst

 API Reference
 #############

-.. currentmodule:: iwfmdll
+.. currentmodule:: pywfm

-This section provides detailed documentation of the available functionality built into the iwfmdll python library
+This section provides detailed documentation of the available functionality built into the pywfm python library

 ********************
-Main IWFMDLL Classes
+Main PyWFM Classes
 ********************

-The iwfmdll module is separated into three main classes.
+The pywfm module is separated into three main classes.

 The IWFMModel class is designed around the IWFM Model Object which allows for interacting with the model data